thomasjdelaney/Conway_Maxwell_Hierarchical_Model/README.md

 We wrote a repository specifically for creating and fitting Conway-Maxwell-binomial distributions.
 You can find it [here](https://github.com/thomasjdelaney/Conway_Maxwell_Binomial_Distribution).

 ##### TODO
-- investigate how we measure the average correlation, this could be improved.
+- Decided that the stimuli last only 1.5s not 2s.
-- If it changed, we'll have to re-take the measurements and remake the figures.
+- Need to rebuild the results.
+- Not much will change, however.